feyil/DesignPatternsCSharp/README.md

 ### Interpreter

 * Barring simple cases, an interpreter acts in two stages
-* Lexing turns text into a set of tokens, e.g.
+* Lexing turns text into a set of tokens, e.g. (Star, Lpran, Lit, Plus, Lit, Rparen)
 * Parsing tokens into meaninful constructs (MultiplicationExpression, Integer, AddtionExpression, Integer)
 * Parsed data can then be traversed